Codeversant/meter-sync-api-example/README.md

 <h3>Communicating with MeterSync</h3>
 MeterSync externally broadcasts various Intents to communicate with external programs.
 It also listens for certain Intents to allow your program to send commands to MeterSync.
 All communication is handled asynchronously.

-The advantage of this strategy is that if MeterSync is not installed on a user’s device, your app will still work as it should, except that it will receive no information from the taxi meter.

 <h3>Meter Events</h3>
 MeterSync broadcasts four events via Intents: